mo7morad/BackEnd-Fundamentals-RoadMap/Fundamentals/Coding/Unit Testing/readme.md

 This directory contains my test projects, exercises, and notes for the **Unit Testing** phase of the Backend Engineering Roadmap.

-In this phase, I moved from "testing manually by running the app" to **Automated Testing**.
+In this phase, I started to learn about "testing manually by running the app" to **Automated Testing**.
 I learned how to write code that verifies my code, ensuring that new changes don't break existing functionality (Regression Testing).
-I mastered the **MSTest Framework**, the **AAA Pattern**, and how to achieve high **Code Coverage**.
+I learned also about the **MSTest Framework**, the **AAA Pattern**, and how to achieve high **Code Coverage**.

 ## 📂 Topics Covered